jigarius/drall/README.md

 Whether Drall should display debugging output.

+## Auto-detect sites

+Drall uses `sites.php` to determine site hostnames and site directories.
+However, some Drupal multi-site installations do not have a `sites.php` because the content of the `DRUPAL/sites` directory changes very frequently, thereby making it difficult to maintain such a `sites.php`.

+In such cases, it is suggested that you create a `DRUPAL/sites/sites.php` based on [misc/example.sites.php](misc/example.sites.php) so that Drall can detect the sites in your Drupal installation.
+Additionally, in this file you can alter the `$sites` variable based on your requirements.

 ## Site groups

 Drall allows you to group your sites so that you can run commands on these